leimapapa/robo-wars/README.md

 ## Dependencies

-* None! (well, there's a code styling library that is used to explain the rules in the menu)
+* None! (well, there's a code styling library that is used to explain the rules in the menu, but none for the game itself)

 ## Usage